rahulsharma998/brain-cell/README.md

 ```bash
 npm start
 ```
-How It Works
+# How It Works
+1. **Initial Load**:
-On initial load, the app fetches a list of users from the API.
+   When the app first loads, it makes an API call to fetch a list of users from [JSONPlaceholder](https://jsonplaceholder.typicode.com/users).

+2. **Data Handling**:
-The data is stored in a state (users), and the app shows a loading message until the data is successfully fetched.
+   The retrieved data is stored in the `users` state, and a loading message is shown until the data is successfully fetched.

+3. **Search and Filter**:
-A search bar allows users to filter the displayed list by name.
+   A search bar allows users to filter the displayed list of users by their name.
+As users type, the displayed results update in real-time to match the search query.

-If no matching results are found, a "No users found" message is displayed.
+---

-Error Handling
+# Error Handling
+1. **API Request Failure**:
-If the API request fails, an error message will be displayed.
+   If the API request fails (due to network issues or server errors), an error message will be displayed with the error details.

+2. **Loading State**:
-If the app is loading, a loading message will be shown.
+   While the data is being fetched, a loading message is displayed to inform users that the app is fetching the user data.

+---

-Contribution Guidelines
+# Contribution Guidelines
+We welcome contributions to improve this project!
+Here's how you can help:

+1. **Fork**:
+   Feel free to fork this repository and make your changes.

+2. **Submit a Pull Request**:
+   After making improvements, submit a pull request (PR) with a description of the changes you've made.
+We encourage you to provide as much detail as possible.

+3. **Reporting Issues**:
+   If you find any bugs or encounter issues, please open an issue in the issue tracker with relevant details to help us investigate.

+4. **Suggestions and Features**:
-Feel free to fork this repository and submit pull requests.
-If you find any bugs or have suggestions for improvements, open an issue or contribute directly!
+   If you have any suggestions for new features or improvements, feel free to submit an issue or contribute directly by creating a pull request.

+---

-License
+# License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the **MIT License**.
+For more details, check the `LICENSE` file.